ArkEcosystem/AIPs/AIPS/aip-85.md

 * If either one of these is invalid then the server is not dependable and the client can switch to another peer
 * If both tests passed and the nonce and signature are valid then client rebroadcasts all received data including height, block hash, challenge, solution nonce, and signature to other nodes of the network
 * The number of nodes to be broadcast to is determined based on network size and deterrence factor
 * The receiving nodes in the network check if the data provided to the client was incorrect.
-If so then slash the relay's stake
+If so then slash the relay's stake and time out the relevant nodes registered against that public key
 * If the relay has no stake then time it out
-* Forging delegates don't need to solve PoW and they don't get slashed
+* Delegates that are currently in forging positions don't need to solve PoW and they don't get slashed

 ## Rationale
 The main idea here can be summarized shortly as adding friction for all relay operations i.e forwarding of blocks and API calls need the caller and relay both to solve 0.1 seconds of PoW so that executing a sybil attack is no longer free and instead creates a lot of upfront investment in energy.
 As an added benefit this process can also make it possible to follow the longest chain rule and make fork resolution easier.
 Additionally it prevents the race condition caused by selecting leader based on PoW.